Welcome! The following information will help guide you in your transition to Bank Street.

-In addition to your acceptance letter, you will see a link to a form entitled “Reply to our Offer of Admission.”
+In addition to your acceptance letter, you will see a link to a form entitled “Reply to our Offer of Admission” toward the bottom of the status update page.
 If you have decided to join our community, click on that link to confirm your intent to enroll.
 A $250 enrollment fee will be due with this form to secure your spot in the incoming class.

 Review Your Financial Aid Information

 The Office of Financial Aid sends an Estimated Financial Aid Award Notice to eligible students who have been accepted into a graduate program, completed the FAFSA, and submitted all required documentation.
 An Award Notice indicates the combination of scholarship(s), subsidized/unsubsidized loans, and all other awards for which the student is eligible.
 In addition, a Disclosure Statement is sent to eligible students from the U.S. Department of Education Loan Origination Center confirming the amounts of subsidized/unsubsidized loans requested by students for the relevant fiscal year.

 Bank Street’s financial aid team is here to help make the process as clear as possible for you.
 We encourage you to visit the financial aid page for more information or to ask specific questions about your financial aid package.
 Learn more about tuition and fees.

 If you have been accepted to Bank Street with certain requirements to fulfill, additional correspondence regarding any outstanding prerequisites will be sent to you after your initial acceptance letter has gone out.
 This information is housed in your application portal, and you may need to click the link under “Status Update” to view this correspondence.

 Here are the things you may need to look for:

 These are some of the most common provisions to an acceptance.
 Any special one outside the prerequisites listed above will be explained to you.